ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### View or edit existing segments

-1. To view all existing segments, run the `Get-OrganizationSegment` cmdlet.
+1. To view all existing segments, use the `Get-OrganizationSegment` cmdlet.

     You will see a list of segments and details for each, such as segment type, its UserGroupFilter value, who created or last modified it, GUID, and so on.